-A Kea Parrots plumage is olive green in colour, their nape and crown is yellow/green and their abdomen and chest is green with a brown tinge.
-Their lower back is orange to red in colour.
+A Kea Parrots plumage is olive green in color, their nape and crown is yellow/green and their abdomen and chest is green with a brown tinge.
+Their lower back is orange to red in color.

 The under wing coverts are also orange to red, though the webbing of the primary flight feathers is blue.
 The flight feathers of a Kea have yellow banding on their undersides.